If you are pregnant and urgently need help to stop drinking, find alcohol treatment resources here.

 Key Facts on Alcohol and Pregnancy

 There is no safe amount or type of alcohol to consume during pregnancy.
-Any amount of alcohol, even if it’s just one glass of wine, passes from the mother to the baby.
+Any amount of alcohol, even one glass of wine, is passed from the mother to the baby.
 It makes no difference if the alcohol is wine, beer, distilled spirits or liquor (vodka, rum, tequila, etc.).

 A developing baby can’t process alcohol.
 Developing babies have the same blood alcohol concentration as their mother, but they are not able to metabolize or process the alcohol.